- Consumers often consider a company’s environmental footprint before purchasing products.

-- 77% of respondents said plastic was the least environmentally responsible type of packaging.
+- 77% of respondents said plastic is the least environmentally responsible type of packaging.
 Paper was deemed the most environmentally safe material.

 Scientists around the world agree that the planet’s climate requires immediate action to avert catastrophe.
 Recently, the Breakthrough National Centre for Climate Restoration in Melbourne, Australia, estimated that a “near- to mid-term existential threat to human civilization” could take place in the next 30 years if the issue isn’t addressed.
-According to a recent survey from Accenture, consumers have already started becoming more environmentally conscious with their purchases in an effort to do their part.
+According to a survey by The Economist, consumers believe that brands have as much responsibility as governments to create positive environmental change.
+[Related: What Is Corporate Social Responsibility?]

-While the data suggests that more consumers are paying attention to a product's environmental impact, researchers were quick to point out that affordability and quality were still the main driving factors behind a vast majority of purchases.
+While the data suggests that more consumers form relationships with brands that pay attention to their products’ environmental impact, researchers at Accenture were quick to point out that affordability and quality were still the main driving factors behind a vast majority of purchases.

 Furthermore, researchers said 72% of respondents reported that they were actively buying more environmentally friendly products than they did five years ago, while 81% said they expected to buy even more over the next five years.

-“The shift in consumer buying, with more consumers willing to pay extra for environmentally friendly products, reinforces the need for companies to increase their commitments to responsible business practices,” said Jessica Long, a managing director at Accenture Strategy.
-"Companies across industries have started to lead with purpose, including embracing the circular economy as a greater opportunity to drive growth and competitive agility.”
+“The shift in consumer buying, with more consumers willing to pay extra for environmentally friendly products, reinforces the need for companies to increase their commitments to responsible business practices,” said Jessica Long, managing director of strategy and sustainability at Accenture.
+“Companies across industries have started to lead with purpose, including embracing the circular economy as a greater opportunity to drive growth and competitive agility.”

-Consumers worry about environmental impact of chemicals and plastics
+Consumers question the impact of chemicals and plastics

-In addition to consumers’ growing awareness of how their products are packaged, the survey’s findings show that people are paying attention to the supposed culprits behind the global climate crisis.
+In addition to consumers’ growing awareness of how their products are packaged, the survey’s findings show that people are paying attention to the global climate crisis.